 Let me give you the little tour and show you how you can complete a similar makeover if your small laundry room or laundry closet needs a pick-me-up.

-7 Easy + Free Ideas Ways to Decorate a Laundry Closet or Small Laundry Room
+7 Easy + Free Ideas to Organize and Decorate Your Small Laundry Closet

 1. Make a cute DIY lint bin